A closer look at how D8 flower is made

 Cannabis and hemp geneticists are able to selectively breed strains that exhibit certain characteristics, which is why we have such an abundance of different high-CBD flower strains on the market now.
 They have even developed strains that are naturally high in CBG, but Delta 8 flower does not come about in the same way.

-Delta 8 is a naturally occurring cannabinoid (phytocannabinoid) in hemp and cannabis plants, but it only exists in the plants in very small amounts, so extracting it from the plant isn’t viable for commercial purposes.
+Delta 8 is a naturally occurring cannabinoid (and plant occurring phytocannabinoid) in hemp and cannabis plants, but it only exists in the plants in very small amounts, so extracting it from the plant isn’t viable for commercial purposes.
 It would be far too expensive for anyone to be able to afford it.

 Instead, manufacturers are producing Delta 8 in a lab by changing the chemical structure of a similar, more abundant cannabinoid (CBD in most cases) through a process called isomerization.

 The idea behind Delta 8 flower was to create a federally-legal, smokable product that mimics Delta 9 THC flower as closely as possible.
 These days, the quality of hemp flower is so good that it looks, smells, and tastes just like high-THC cannabis flower.
 By adding Delta 8 to hemp flower, you effectively end up with a product that has somewhat similar therapeutic properties and recreational effects to marijuana, but is federally legal across all 50 states.

 As mentioned, Delta 8 THC is manufactured via isomerization.
 CBD and Delta 8 THC are isomers of each other as their chemical structures contain all of the same components, but the atoms are arranged differently.

 Delta 8 manufacturers use a chemical reaction to rearrange the atoms of CBD to convert into Delta 8 THC.
 Nothing is added which means that, although it has been created in a lab, Delta 8 is not considered to be a true synthetic cannabinoid.